cybertraining-dsc/fa20-523-337/project/project.md

 CITATIONS TO DATA MISSING

 The metrics we will use for this project is root mean squared error (RMSE).
 The root mean squared error function forms our objective/cost function which will be minimized to estimate the optimal parameters for our linear function through Gradient Descent.
-We will conduct multiple experiments to obtain convergence using different "number of iterations" value and other hyper-parameters (e.g. learning rate).
+We will conduct multiple experiments to obtain convergence using different number of iterations value and other hyper-parameters (e.g. learning rate).

 RMSE is defined as: